Ismailsaheb/films-app-nestjs/README.md

 ## Description
-Films backend Services over Reactive Observables using Nest.js as per the document attached [ Backend Test (Java).docx ]
+Films Reactive Observable Backend Services using Nest.js as per the document attached [ Backend Test (Java).docx ]

 ## Features
 * Add Films
-* list out Films added
+* List out Films added
 * Oauth2 Jwt Authentication using passport
 * Nestjs as back-end
-* Postgres as the database
+* Postgres as the database using docker image
 * Multi-stage docker file for local development and production deployment

 ## Running the code